One question Multiple AI arguments One clear verdict

 You're getting structured deliberation, not one opinion.
 Multiple models answer, independent judges evaluate, optional Debate Mode lets judges respond to each other, and a Supreme Judge synthesizes the result.

-The answer step uses the curated chat model set wired into the app, while customization lets you tune the panel and Super Judge separately.
-The landing stats above update from the current app model registry.
+The answer step uses the curated chat model set available in omnicall, while customization lets you tune the panel and Super Judge separately.
+The landing stats above stay current with the available model lineup.

-Judge panels use a separate judge model pool, while Super Judge customization includes frontier final arbiters such as Opus 4.7, GPT-5.4, and Gemini 3.1 Pro Preview.
+Judge panels use a separate judge model pool, while Super Judge customization includes frontier final arbiters such as Opus 4.8, GPT-5.5, and Gemini 3.1 Pro Preview.

 Yes.
-The Customize panel lets you adjust answer models, judge personas, system prompts, Super Judge model, and saved presets.
+The Customize panel lets you adjust answer models, judge personas, judge instructions, Super Judge model, and saved presets.
 Debate Mode can be toggled before judging starts.

-Your arenas are stored in your private Supabase database with row-level security — only you can access your data.
-Prompts are never used for model training.
+Your prompts and arena results are kept private and protected.
+Only you can access your saved arenas, and your prompts are never used for model training.

 Contestant responses come back in parallel.
 Judging adds another pass, and Debate Mode adds one optional judge-response round before the Super Judge writes the verdict.